Participating IAEP Program Schools

-These IAEP programs are identified as teaching a curriculum within a college or university degree program that consists of a minimum of four courses related to the internal audit profession (as agreed to between the school and ARC) and equate to a concentration, a minor, or a major within a specific academic discipline.
+These IAEP programs are identified as teaching a curriculum within a college or university degree program that consists of a minimum of four courses related to the internal audit profession (as agreed to between the school and ART) and equate to a concentration, a minor, or a major within a specific academic discipline.
 It also recognizes the quality, sustainability, volume of students completing the program, and longevity of the program.

 Birmingham City University - Chartered IIA